The Beginner’s Guide to Puccini

 Described as ‘the greatest composer of Italian opera after Verdi’, Puccini is one of the most famous opera composers, having works cited regularly among the best operas of all time.

-Born in 1858 into a musical dynasty, Giacomo Antonio Domenioco Michele Secondo Maria Puccini had a formal eduction in music from a young age, and had composed his first opera at the age of 25, Le Villi.
+Born in 1858 into a musical dynasty, Giacomo Antonio Domenioco Michele Secondo Maria Puccini had a formal education in music from a young age, and had composed his first opera at the age of 25, Le Villi.

 Whilst his first few operas were well received, he first received critical success with Manon Lescaut in 1893, working with librettists Luigi Illica and Giuseppe Giacosa.
 This relationship led to Puccini’s greatest successes, with the following three operas usually considered the most famous: La bohème, Tosca and Madama Butterfly.